Valeria Mascolo

 Coordinator of the EArtH project: bridging art and climate by reimagining art masterpieces under the effects of climate change.

-Profoundly intrigued and concerned about the societal, environmental and health impacts of climate change.
+Passionate about translating climate science into actionable knowledge that addresses the societal, economic, environmental, and health impacts of climate change.

 But I also have faults.